-Create a defined event from the event builder
+Creating a Defined Event from the event builder

 Alternatively, you also have the option of creating a defined event directly from your event builder.
-You'll want to add the custom events you're interested in, then select the lightning icon to add and save your new defined event.
+Simply add the event criteria you're interested in, then click the vertical ellipses and choose "Define event" to save your criteria.

 Are Defined Events retroactive?